jifox/nautobot-jobs-cookiecutter/jobs/{{ cookiecutter.project_slug }}/GETTING_STARTED.md

 #### Adding new chatbot commands

-After updating the `{{ cookiecutter.plugin_name }}/worker.py` file and saving it, the backend Django service should auto-reload with your changes.
+After updating the `{{ cookiecutter.repo_name }}/worker.py` file and saving it, the backend Django service should auto-reload with your changes.
 If it doesn't, or a bug in the code caused it to crash, you can quickly relaunch it from your poetry environment with `invoke restart`.

 ## Docker Magic